dsc-courses/dsc80-2023-wi/project5.md

 * Predict the number and/or severity of major power outages in the year 2022.
 * Predict the electricity consumption of an area.

-### Stock Trades by Members of the US House of Representatives 📈

-* Predict the party affiliation of a representative from their stock trades.
-* Predict the geographic region (e.g. West Coast, South) that a representative comes from using their stock trades.
+### League of Legends Competitive Matches ⌨️

-* Predict whether a trade is a BUY or SELL.
+* Predict if a team will win or lose a game.
+* Predict which role (top-lane, jungle, support, etc.) a player played given their post-game data.
+* Predict how long a game will take before it happens.
+* Predict which team will get the first Baron.

 ---